RBVI/chimerax-recipes/big_alphafold/bigalpha.md

     open bigalpha.py

 You will need to [download](https://alphafold.ebi.ac.uk/download) the human AlphaFold database predicted structures (5 Gbytes) from EBI.
-Then open the segments for protein titin (UniProt Q8WZ42) using ChimeraX command
+Then open the segments for protein titin (UniProt Q8WZ42, 34350 amino acids) using ChimeraX command

     bigalpha Q8WZ42 directory /directory/of/alphafold/models